KrishnaKEA/KODAK-SD1/readme.md

 • Web app development and integrating with an API

-In our application landing page, we have three main features:
+In our application landing page, we have <strong>three main features</strong>:
 \_ Members

 \_ Discussions

 \_ Events

-<bold>Note<bold/>: Users can view discussions and events without the need for logging.
+<strong>Note</strong>: Users can view discussions and events without the need for logging.
 However, whenever User need

 to interact with our system, for example to see members, signup for events or post some comments in